yzhang18/RNA-SeqEZPZ-NF/README.md

 ## Downloading hg19 reference files
 In order to run the pipeline, you will need to download reference files.
 These are the steps to get **human hg19** references to run this pipeline.
 Following these steps will enable you to select hg19 genome in the graphical interface.
+The tutorial below on running test dataset uses human hg19 so you need this to run the test dataset below.
 1. Go to ```RNA-SeqEZPZ``` directory and create a ```ref/hg19``` directory. **Note**: foldername MUST be ```ref/hg19```

    ```